quasarframework/quasar/docs/src/pages/options/quasar-language-packs.md

 </script>
 ```

-Check what tags you need to include in your HTML files by generating a sample with `$ quasar create <folder> --kit umd` and specifying a language code for Quasar Language Pack (other than the default "en-us").
+Check what tags you need to include in your HTML files by generating a sample with `$ quasar create <folder> --kit umd` and specifying a language code for Quasar Language Pack (other than the default "en-US").

 ### Dynamically Picking Default Language
 Quasar CLI: If your desired Quasar Language Pack must be dynamically selected (example: depends on a cookie), then you need to create a boot file: `$ quasar new boot quasar-lang-pack`.
 This will create `/src/boot/quasar-lang-pack.js` file.
 Edit it to: